Jim Corbett National Park is situated in the Nainital district of Uttarakhand, which is a part of the Corbett Tiger

 There are over 600 species of trees, shrubs, herbs, climbers, grasses, and ferns in the Jim Corbett National Park.

-Although the National Park has their distinct flora which comprises the freshwater flora and alpine flora.
-The river plants, on the other hand, have its own distinctive hierarchy.
+Although the National Park has its distinct flora which comprises the freshwater flora and alpine flora.
+The river plants, on the other hand, have their own distinctive hierarchy.

 The famous alpine flora includes Sal forests, Khair-Sissoo, Chaurs forests and much more.

 Fauna in Jim Corbett National Park

-Jim Corbett National Park has more than 586 species of resident and migratory birds that includes crested serpent eagle, the red junglefowl (ancestor of all domestic fowl) and a blossom-headed parakeet.
+Jim Corbett National Park has more than 586 species of resident and migratory birds that include crested serpent eagle, the red junglefowl (ancestor of all domestic fowl) and a blossom-headed parakeet.

 33 species of reptiles, around 7 species of amphibians and various species of fish and 36 species of dragonflies are recorded in the Park.

 Jim Corbett National Park Weather

 Jim Corbett National Park has weather that also experiences the three distinct seasons (summer, winter, and monsoon) like the rest of India.

 Some of the rare species of wildlife that are safe in this reserve and are well adapted to the seasonal variations and temperature of this National Park.